 Blog writers for hire are a dime a dozen.

-Here are the five most popular ways to find blog writers for hire, with pros vs. cons for each.
+So, if you’re planning to launch a blog, here are the five most popular ways to find blog writers for hire, with pros vs. cons for each.

 1. Job Boards